Mission: We improve the market.

-I have been working at Optiver full-time (More than a year)
+I have been working at Optiver full-time (More than 8 years)

 Advice to Management

-I applied through a recruiter.
-The process took 1 day.
-I interviewed at Optiver (Chicago, IL) in June 2015.
+I applied online.
+The process took a week.
+I interviewed at Optiver.